w3c/css-houdini-drafts/css-typed-om/EXPLAINER.md

 #### CSSPositionValue

-[CSSPositionValue](https://drafts.css-houdini.org/css-typed-om-1/#positionvalue-objects) help express the position of a object (e.g. background image) inside a positioning area (e.g. a div).
+[CSSPositionValue](https://drafts.css-houdini.org/css-typed-om-1/#positionvalue-objects) help express the position of an object (e.g. background image) inside a positioning area (e.g. a div).

 #### CSSResourceValue

 [CSSResourceValue](https://drafts.css-houdini.org/css-typed-om-1/#resourcevalue-objects) objects represent CSS values that require an asynchronous network fetch.
 Hence, they also describe the status the resource is in.
 Properties with image values (e.g. `background-image`), are represented by [CSSImageValues](https://drafts.css-houdini.org/css-typed-om-1/#cssimagevalue)

-### What about Custom properties?
+### What about Custom Properties?

-Unregistered custom Properties are represented by [CSSUnparsedValues](https://drafts.css-houdini.org/css-typed-om-1/#cssunparsedvalue) in the Typed OM API.
-Registered custom properties are represented using [CSSVariableReferenceValues](https://drafts.css-houdini.org/css-typed-om-1/#cssvariablereferencevalue).
+Unregistered custom properties are represented by [CSSUnparsedValues](https://drafts.css-houdini.org/css-typed-om-1/#cssunparsedvalue) in the Typed OM API. `var()` references are represented using [CSSVariableReferenceValues](https://drafts.css-houdini.org/css-typed-om-1/#cssvariablereferencevalue).

 ## Future Capabilities

-The current specification doesn't have support for the following, however they are under consideration for Typed OM Level 2:
+The current specification doesn't have support for the following, however support for the following is under consideration for Typed OM Level 2:
-* Support for shorthand properties,
-* Support for gradients,
-* Corresponding FontFaceValue for `@font-face` rules,
-* Support for the following:
-	* Colors
+* Colors,
-	* URLs
+* URLs (that aren't images),
 * Shapes,
 * Strings,
 * Counters,
 * etc.

-## Conclusion
+## Go ahead - try it!

 Currently you can try out CSS Typed OM in Chromium based browsers (it is behind a flag though.)